 In 2016, New York became the first state to mandate EPCS.
 In 2017, the HHS declared the opioid epidemic to be a full-blown public health emergency.
-Two years later…
+Three years later…

-• 4 states have an EPCS mandate in place
+• 11 states currently have an EPCS mandate in place

 States are continually passing/adding news laws.
-This data was created on Aug 7, 2019
+This data was updated on Feb 20, 2020

 The DEA’s requirements for EPCS are unique, specific, and highly complex.
 Examples include:• Providers must complete an identity proofing process to confirm that they are authorized to prescribe controlled substances and have been assigned the proper credentials to sign an EPCS prescription